-Nasdaq corporate governance rules require listed companies to have a board of directors with at least a majority of independent directors.
-Under Nasdaq corporate governance rules, in order for a director to be deemed independent, the Board must determine that the individual does not have a relationship that would interfere with the director's exercise of independent judgment in carrying out his responsibilities.
-On an annual basis, each director is required to complete an independence questionnaire designed to provide information to assist the Board in determining whether the director is independent under Nasdaq corporate governance rules, the 1940 Act and applicable corporate governance guidelines.
-The Board has determined that each of its directors, other than Mr. Penn, is independent under the applicable listing standards of the Nasdaq Global Select Market and the New York Stock Exchange and under the Securities Exchange Act of 1934, as amended (the "Exchange Act") and the 1940 Act.
+New York Stock Exchange ("NYSE") corporate governance rules require listed companies to have a board of directors with at least a majority of independent directors.
+(1) Under NYSE corporate governance rules, in order for a director to be deemed independent, the Board must affirmatively determine that the individual does not have a material relationship with the Company, either directly or as a partner, shareholder or officer of an organization that has a relationship with the Company.
+On an annual basis, each director is required to complete an independence questionnaire designed to provide information to assist the Board in determining whether the director is independent under NYSE corporate governance rules, the 1940 Act and applicable corporate governance guidelines.
+The Board has determined that each of its directors, other than Messrs.
+Penn and Briones, is independent under the applicable listing standards of NYSE and under the Securities Exchange Act of 1934, as amended (the "Exchange Act") and the 1940 Act.
 The Company's governance guidelines require any director who has previously been determined to be independent to inform the Chairman of the Board, the Chairman of the Nominating and Corporate Governance Committee and the Company's Corporate Secretary of any change in circumstance that may cause his status as an Independent Director to change.
 The Board limits membership on its Audit Committee, its Nominating and Corporate Governance Committee and its Compensation Committee to Independent Directors.